Aubin Tonalamatl: History of the Aubin Tonalamatl

 The Tonalamatl was painted in the eastern part of the state of Tlaxcala, a region populated by Otomí speakers.
-Its history during the 16th and 17th century is unknown, but according to the Library of Congress, the Aubin Tonalamatl was part of a collection owned by Lorenzo Boturini Benaducci (1702-51) that was confiscated on his expulsion from New Spain in the mid-1740s.
+Its history during the 16th and 17th century is unknown, but according to the Library of Congress, the Aubin Tonalamatl was part of a collection owned by Lorenzo Boturini Benaducci (1702–51) that was confiscated on his expulsion from New Spain in the mid-1740s.
 The codex had changed ownership multiple times before it was eventually sold to Alexis Aubin, for 2,000 francs on October 24, 1841.
 In 1889, Eugène Goupil, who was of Mexican and French origin, acquired Aubin's extensive collection of Mesoamerican manuscripts, including the codex.
 Following Goupil's death, his widow donated the manuscript to the National Library of France in 1898.
-In 1982, the Aubin Tonalamatl was stolen by Mexican nationalist lawyer Jose Luis Castañeda del Valle who returned it to Mexico.
+In 1982, the Aubin Tonalamatl was stolen by Mexican lawyer Jose Luis Castañeda del Valle who returned it to Mexico.
 Today the codex remains in the hands of the National Institute of Anthropology and History in Mexico.

 Relation to the Codex Borbonicus

 This is an annotated image of folio 13 from the Codex Borbonicus and the Aubin Tonalamatl side by side.
 The comparison helps to show the differences and similarities between the stylistic choices and form of the two codices even though they are depicting the same trecena.
 There is a key in the top left of the image that helps break down the image and make it easier to comprehend how to read the calendars.

 The Codex Borbonicus closely mirrors the form and content of another Aztec codex, the Aubin Tonalamatl.
-Both containing a 20 page calendrical system, they display the 20 trecena or 13 day periods that make up the tonalpohualli or 260-day year.
+Both containing a 20-page calendrical system, they display the 20 trecena or 13 day periods that make up the tonalpohualli or 260-day year.
 While both calendars display the same dates by using the same symbols, they are read differently.
 On the Codex Borbonicus, one reads the calendar from left to right and from bottom to top.
 The Aubin Tonalamatl reads right to left and from top to bottom.
 An interesting distinction between these two codices is their stylistic difference in depicting the same scenes.
 The Codex Borbonicus tends to include drawings that depict the deities as being humans dressed up as the deities, becoming one with the deity.
 The Aubin Tonalamatl differs here as the divinatory scenes in the top left depict the deities as assuming their own identity.